ivanbgd/stock-trading-cli-with-async-streams/README.md

         - with single-threaded implementation,
         - with multithreaded implementation (with various libraries),
         - with various combinations of the above.
-- Some of that was suggested by the project author, and some of it was added on own initiative.
+- Some of that was suggested by the project author, and some of it (a lot of it) was added on own initiative.
     - Not everything is contained in the final commit.
     - The repository commit history contains different implementations.
 - The goal was also to create a web service for serving the requests for fetching of the data.